-Can I Play Music in My Business?
+Can I Play Background Music in My Business?

-When you play commercial music in your business for your customers and/or staff, it is considered a public performance of the music.
-According to the Copyright, Designs, and Patents Act 1988, you must obtain the copyright holder’s permission to publicly perform their music.
+When you play commercial music in your business for your customers and staff, it’s classed as a public performance of the music.
+The legislation states that you must obtain the copyright holder’s permission to publicly perform their music.
+To comply with the law and play copyrighted music in your business, you need to purchase a music license from PPL PRS, which is the body that collects royalty payments and distributes them to artists, distributors and composers.

 The Music Licence UK